gcp-samples/apigee-template-repository/README.md

 - **Features (`features/*.yaml`, `features/draft/*.yaml`)**: Granular, reusable building blocks that encapsulate specific gateway capabilities (e.g., request pre-validation, protocol mediation, PII masking, token counting, or analytics logging).
 Each feature bundles its own policies, scripts, and execution rules.
 - **Templates (`templates/*.yaml`)**: Declarative definitions that assemble multiple features together, specify API base paths and route rules, configure dynamic parameters, and define upstream backend targets.
 - **Template Compiler (`aft` / `gcloud`)**: Resolves referenced features, merges policies and flow steps into an optimized execution pipeline, and packages the bundle into an Apigee API Proxy ready for instant deployment.
+- **Deployment & Documentation**: Templates can be deployed directly in the linked [Google Colab](https://colab.research.google.com/) notebooks (learn more about [Google Colaboratory](https://research.google.com/colaboratory/faq.html)), and the documentation page for each feature and template can be viewed via the links provided in the tables below.

 ---